Updated March 18, 2026

 Oktoberfest Rules

-Theresienwiese — Oktoberfest grounds, central Munich.
+Theresienwiese — Oktoberfest grounds in central Munich.

 How to avoid